 This project examines the apparent contradiction posed by the omnipotence and love of God, and the reality of evil and suffering in the world, and seeks to explain it through the lens of redemption.
 In doing so, it considers the trilemma of theodicy – the discrepancies perceived between the experience of the world, the conception of God, and the question of the justification of God in a world of suffering.
 It asks not only what it means to do theology after Auschwitz but, more significantly, what it means to live ethically after Auschwitz.
 In the words of Dietrich Bonhoeffer, what might Life Together look like, after Auschwitz?

-In his role at Church House, Matthias is also currently editing a book on episcopacy entitled Towards Interchangeability (2022).
+In his role at Church House, Matthias edited a book on episcopacy entitled Towards Interchangeability (2022).

 Publications